AVakalos/AVakalos/README.md

-I am Apostolos Vakalos, graduate student at Department of Computer Science and Engineering of University of Ioannina.
+I'm Apostolis, graduate from Department of Computer Science and Engineering of University of Ioannina.
+This profile currently contains some of my academic projects.
-I currently complete my studies and i am really interested in Machine Learning in various appications and Optimization.